RMITLibrary/easy_cite/markdown/aglc4.md

 **Example:**

 ![law student at university](images/Firefly-a-law-student-at-university-648.webp)<br>
-Figure 1: Image generated using Adobe Firefly from the prompt: a law student at university.
+Figure 1: Image generated using Adobe Firefly from the prompt 'a law student at university'.

 **AI-generated images from published sources:**